gsuuon/model.nvim/README.md

 - `content: string` - The actual content of the message.

 #### ChatConfig
-- `system?: string` - Optional system instruction used to provide context or specific instructions for the API provider.
+- `system?: string` - Optional system instruction used to provide context or specific instructions for the provider.
-- `params?: table` - Static request parameters that are provided to the API provider during completion generation.
+- `params?: table` - Static request parameters that are provided to the provider during completion generation.
 - `options?: table` - Provider options, which can be customized by the user to modify the chat prompt behavior.

 #### ChatContents